mchamochin1/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 * Test 2020 Coefficient of Determination: 0.19

 **Pipeline PCA XGBRegressor Regression model**
-* Train Split 2021  Coefficient of Determinationn: 0.98
+* Train Split 2021  Coefficient of Determination: 0.98
 * Test Split 2021  Coefficient of Determination: 0.91
 Only 80% of the year 2021 was used to train.
 It generalizes in an appropriate manner with the 2021 year, and not adequately with the other years:
-* Test 2017:  Coefficient of Determination : 0.18
+* Test 2017:  Coefficient of Determination: 0.18
 * Test 2018:  Coefficient of Determination: 0.16
 * Test 2020  Coefficient of Determination: 0.22